Get insider access

 VESA 100x100

-The Dell S2722QC has excellent ergonomics, making it easy to place the screen in an ideal viewing position.
-The back of the Dell S2722QC features textured white plastic.
+The ergonomics are fantastic, making it easy to adjust the monitor to your preferred position.
+The back of the monitor features textured white plastic.
 You can easily remove the stand from the screen if you choose to VESA mount it.
 The hole in the stand also offers basic cable management.

 Design